 The cost of acquiring drivers has been one of the most expensive parts of running Uber since its inception.
 In Uber’s early years, new drivers got sign-up bonuses as high as $2,000 or $5,000 just for completing a few rides on the app.

-Customer acquisition & retention
+CUSTOMER acquisition & retention

 Uber’s customer acquisition, especially early on, has been driven in large part by local network effects and financial incentives for new users.

 Uber was founded on the idea of aggressive expansion.
 Just months after going live in New York City and Chicago, Uber stunned employees and investors by going online in Paris.
-London, Mexico City, and Taiwan followed.
+London, Mexico City, and Taiwan soon followed.

 Uber’s business has been commoditized.
 For that reason, its local competitors — often tied to the local community and supported by the state — have had to do little more than temporarily outspend Uber in order to gain their own foothold.
 In many of these international markets, those competitors have successfully beaten Uber back.